jath03/beaglebone-setup/README.md

 A few of the necessary python libraries that we need don't work out of the box, so I forked them.

-[Adafruit_Blinka](https://github.com/adafruit/Adafruit_Blinka) didn't support the beaglebone blue out of the box, so I added minimal board support that essentially just provides i2c access.
+~~[Adafruit_Blinka](https://github.com/adafruit/Adafruit_Blinka) didn't support the beaglebone blue out of the box, so I added minimal board support that essentially just provides i2c access.~~
+My pull request got merged, you can now use the upstream version.

 [Adafruit_BBIO](https://github.com/adafruit/adafruit-beaglebone-io-python) couldn't compile on newer beaglebone images, but the fix mentioned in issue #362 seems to work.